-Raymond Fong, MD is an ophthalmologist practicing in the Asian community for over 21 years, specializing in cataract surgery and laser vision correction.
+Raymond Fong, MD is an ophthalmologist practicing in the Asian community for more than 21 years, specializing in cataract surgery and laser vision correction.
 A graduate of Stuyvesant, Harvard College, Cornell Medical School, and the Manhattan Eye, Ear and Throat residency program, Dr. Fong has volunteered at the Chinatown Health Clinic since his college years.
-He was also a past President of the Chinese American Medical Society.
-Dr. Fong grew up in NYCís Chinatown, and strongly feels that people should remember their roots and give back to their community.
+He is also a past President of the Chinese American Medical Society.
+Dr. Fong grew up in NYCís Chinatown, and strongly feels that people should remember their roots and give back to their communities.

 Samuel D.J.
 Yeh, MD, ScD graduated from the National Defense Medical Center and received a ScD. in biochemistry at Johns Hopkins University in 1960.
-Dr. Yeh was the attending physician of Nuclear Medicine, Endocrinology and Clinical Chemistry at Memorial Sloan Kettering Cancer Center where he is now an Emeritus Member.
+Dr. Yeh was an attending physician of Nuclear Medicine, Endocrinology and Clinical Chemistry at Memorial Sloan Kettering Cancer Center where he is now an Emeritus Member.
 He is also an Associate Professor of Medicine at Weill Medical College of Cornell University.
-Dr. Yeh was a past President of the Chinese American Medical Society and also the secretary of the US-China Medical Exchange Committee of the China Institute.
-From 1980 to 1990, Dr. Yeh was able to assist nearly 30 medical schools in China and brought more than 30 physicians to the US for advanced training.
-Dr. Yeh was one of the three founding physicians of the Chinatown Health Clinic and has donated his professional services to the community for more than 35 years.
+Dr. Yeh is a past President of the Chinese American Medical Society and was also the secretary of the US-China Medical Exchange Committee of the China Institute.
+From 1980 to 1990, Dr. Yeh was able to assist nearly 30 medical schools in China by bringing more than 30 physicians to the US for advanced training.
+Dr. Yeh was one of the three founding physicians of the Chinatown Health Clinic and has donated his professional services to the community for more than 45 years.

 Sandra Lee Kawano, RN was a nurse at Bellevue Hospital when she started to volunteer at the Chinatown Health Clinic.
-Ms. Lee Kawano currently runs a business in Chinatown, Harold L. Lee & Sons, Inc. Insurance Services, which was started by her great grandfather in 1888.
-She has been an active advocate for small businesses, and was an appointee of the U.S. Small Business Administration.
+Ms. Lee Kawano currently runs a business in Chinatown, Harold L. Lee & Sons Insurance Services, which was started by her great grandfather in 1888.
+She has been an active advocate for small businesses, and was an appointee to the U.S. Small Business Administration.

 |Donald Armstrong, MD was the first volunteer medical director at the Chinatown Health Clinic.
 Dr. Armstrong served as the Chief of the Infectious Disease Service and Director of the Microbiology Laboratory at Memorial Sloan-Kettering Cancer Center.
 He was also a co-founder of the Intercity Infectious Disease Rounds where AIDS was first recognized in New York along with many other common problems in infectious disease.
 Dr. Armstrong is a Professor of Medicine at Cornell University Medical College and an Emeritus Member at the Memorial Sloan-Kettering Cancer Center.|